extremenetworks/ExtremeScripting/EXOS/Python/vlan_elrp_check/README.md

 ### Requirements
-* Firmware: ExtremeXOS(TM) 32.1 or newer
+* Firmware: ExtremeXOS(TM) 15.6 or newer
-* This script was tested on 32.1
+* This script was tested on 32.1 and 30.7

 ### Features
 * This Scrip will run ELRP on all created vlans.